apache/griffin/griffin-doc/userguide.md

 a)      Can select on Org level, then all the assets under this Org will be selected
 b)      Can select on Asset level
 c)      Can multiple select
-2. After the assets are selected, all the models under these assets shouldbe displayed, so that the end user will know which metrics he's selected
+2. After the assets are selected, all the models under these assets should be displayed, so that the end user will know which metrics he's selected
 3. Do subscription, then you may get the result as follow.

 <img src="img/userguide/subscriberesult.PNG">